symlex/symlex/README.md

 [GitHub Sponsors](https://github.com/sponsors/lastzero), especially if you need help with using our software.
 They will match every donation in the first year.

-Please leave a star if you like this project, it provides enough motivation to keep going.
+Please leave a star if you like this project, it provides additional motivation to keep going.
 Thank you very much! <3